 And the absolute biggest waste of space has to be the guest room!
 It seems like everyone with a house has a guest room these days.
 People decorate them, keep them clean, and put nice stuff in them.
 And then these rooms only get used a handful of times per year.
 We were no exception.

-The thing you can take away from this post is that, if you have a guest room, you’re sitting on a potential income generating portion of your house!
+The thing you can take away from this post is that, if you have a guest room, you’re sitting on a potential income-generating portion of your house!
 Your home is likely your biggest asset.
-And figuring out a way to monetize it, even just a little bit, is an easy way to put that asset to use and defray some of your living costs.
+And figuring out a way to monetize it, even just a little bit, is an easy way to put that asset to use and offset some of your living costs.
 It’s also a good way to fix the problem of having a house that’s too big for you by making sure unused space actually gets used.